Blocktown – Washington Township

-Location: Marion Township, Hardin County – On Rt.
-309 near the intersection of County Rd.
-75
+Location: Marion & Cessna Township, Hardin County – On SR 309 near the intersection of County Rd 75

-Huntersville was laid out in 1836 by Thomas Hitchcock (1810 – 1897).
-At it's peak as a town it had two stores, a blacksmith shop, church, saw mill, & a doctor.
-Up until 1882 Huntersville was the only village in Marion Township.
-It missed out on the railroad boom of the late 1800's though, which was the main reason for it's decline in population as residents moved to more bustling towns.
-Huntersville lost it's post office which ran from 1839 – 1875.
+Huntersville was laid out in 1836 by Thomas Hitchcock (1810 – 1897) & named after Jabez Hunter who was the first settler in the township.
+It had two stores, a blacksmith shop, church, saw mill, & a doctor.
+Up until 1882, Huntersville was the only village in Marion Township.
+It missed out on the railroad boom of the late 1800s though, which was the main reason for its decline in population as residents moved to more bustling towns.
+Huntersville lost its post office which ran from 1839 – 1875.

-These days the town just has a church, a small park, & a few houses.
-Thomas Hitchcock moved to California in the mid 1800's with his wife Naomi (Cory) Hitchcock & their children but his father Isaac Hitchcock (1790 – 1877) is buried in the Huntersville Cemetery with many other early residents.
-From Rt.
-309 turn onto County Rd.
-75 & take the first right onto Township Rd.
-74.
+These days, the town just has a Baptist church, small park, & a few houses.
+Thomas Hitchcock moved to California in the mid-1800s with his wife Naomi (Cory) Hitchcock & their children, but his father Isaac Hitchcock (1790 – 1877) is buried in Huntersville Cemetery with many other early residents.
+From SR 309, turn north onto County Rd 75 & take the first right onto Township Rd 74.

 1879 – Hardin County Atlas

 1895 – Portrait And Biographical Record of Marion And Hardin Counties Ohio